mlz-ictrl/nicos/doc/source/tutorials/nexus.rst

-NeXus data sinks in NICOS
+NeXuS data files in NICOS
 =========================

-Writing a `NeXus <https://www.nexusformat.org/>`_ file in NICOS is technically quite easy.
+Writing a `NeXus <https://www.nexusformat.org/>`_ data file in NICOS is technically quite easy.
 If a :class:`~nicos.nexus.nexussink.NexusSink` device is configured and added to the datasinks in the sysconfig dictionary, a valid NeXus file will be written.